-DIY projects allow you to create unique one of a kind details on your tables.
+DIY projects allow you to create unique one-of-a-kind details on your tables.

 If you attempt a version of this project, I’d love for you to share your creativity with me.

-Not a DIY person, here are some options:
+If you are not a DIY person, here are some options:

-Click image to shop
+Click the image to shop